boyounglim88/Blog/_pages/about.md

 permalink: /about/
 ---

 **Boyoung Lim** is a freelance investigative journalist based in South Korea.
+She formerly worked as a reporter at the Korea Center for Investigative Journalism (KCIJ) - [Newstapa](https://newstapa.org).

+**Boyoung Lim** is a freelance investigative journalist based in South Korea.
 She formerly worked as a reporter at the Korea Center for Investigative Journalism (KCIJ) - [Newstapa](https://newstapa.org/).

 Before starting her career in journalism, she worked as a police officer for the Korean National Police.
 She graduated from the Korean National Police University with a focus on law and criminal investigation.